Sea Grant Knauss Marine Policy Fellowship

 - Refer to the Student Applicant Guide to Sea Grant Fellowships for tips on how to create a competitive application.

-- Visit the Prospective Knauss Fellows page for additional resources, including videos, links to blog posts from current fellows and alumni, and lists of past positions.
+- Visit the Prospective Knauss Fellows page for additional resources, including videos and applicant tips.

-- Detailed funding description and award information can be found in the 2024 Knauss Fellowship Notice of Funding Opportunity.
+- Detailed funding description and award information can be found in the 2026 Knauss NOFO.

 Alaska's fellows